jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/_index.md

 - Building test frameworks for functional and non-functional testing within your CI/CD pipelines.
 - Process improvements to enable more efficient testing from Sprint to Sprint.

 25 years providing quality services on well over 100 projects, for 60+ clients.
-I can bring a wealth of technical skills expertise, along with delivering quality improvements to project pipeline - even on projects considered unrescuable.
+You can benefit from a wealth of technical skills and project expertise, delivering quality improvements to entire project pipeline.